dw5/Metropolis/Documentation/Documentation.md

 Once defined/drawn for every glyph, BubbleKern is then run.
 I have prepared `Metropolis BubbleKern Pairs.txt` for this. **Any kern pairs must go in this file/BubbleKern must only be run using this file.**

+As a guide, I am using 56, 53 & 50 as offset values when drawing the kern bubbles for Thin, Regular & Black, respectively.
+As a rule, I try to honor the values already arrived at by HT Letterspacer.

 ## <a name="cursify"></a> Cursify

 I'm largely using Glyph's 'Cursify' tool to do the italics.
 This yeilds better results that simply slanting the glyph shapes from the regular/normal glyph, though from memory I was doing something tricky like slanting the vertical bars and cursifying everything else.